katrinekolleskov/loan-calculator-frontend/README.md

 Hopefully I explain it how I'd rather do it in the code without the sleep deprivation caused by a screaming baby.

+Also, the task asks you to only do the calculation for housing, but I figured that since it was no extra work to simply show how I'd expand it to include car, spending etc., I'd include it.
+If you want me to do it for housing only, I'd remove the other types from the code, both in the view and in the logic.

+To include other payback schemes, I'd let Calculation.js do the calculations based on user input (i.e what kind of payback schemes they want) and since I have done a poor job separating the view and the logic, I'd update the user input fields based on this.
+At the end I'd let Result.js know what it should show.

 ## Some design changes

 I wanted a more diverse colour-profile than just two colours.
 I focused on simple interactions and